civol/HDLRuby/README.md

 hdrcc -I pry
 ```

-## Using HDLRuby in interactive mode
+## Using HDLRuby in Interactive Mode

-When running in interactive mode, the HDLRuby framework starts a REPL prompt and creates a working directory called `HDLRubyWorkspace`.
-By default, the REPL is `irb`, but it can be set to `pry`.
-Within this prompt, HDLRuby code can be written like in an HDLRuby description file.
-However, to process this code the following commands are added:
+When run in interactive mode, the HDLRuby framework launches a REPL (Read-Eval-Print Loop) environment and creates a working directory named HDLRubyWorkspace.
+By default, the REPL is irb, but it can also be set to pry.

+Within the interactive prompt, you can write HDLRuby code just as you would in a standard HDLRuby source file.
+In addition, a set of special commands is available to compile, inspect, and simulate your design interactively:

+#### Available Commands

-* Compile an HDLRuby module:
+* Compile an HDLRuby module (with optional parameters):

 ```ruby
 hdr_make(<module>[,<parameters])
 ```

-* Generate and display the IR of the compiled module in YAML form:
+* Display the internal representation (IR) of the compiled module in YAML format:

 ```ruby
 hdr_yaml
 ```

-* Regenerate and display the HDLRuby description of the compiled module:
+* Reconstruct and display the HDLRuby source description of the compiled module:

 ```ruby
 hdr_hdr
 ```

-* Generate and output in the working directory the Verilog HDL RTL of the compiled module (the result will be saved in the directory `HDLRubyWorkspace`):
+* Generate and save Verilog HDL output to the `HDLRubyWorkspace` directory:

 ```ruby
 hdr_verilog
 ```

-* Generate and output in the working directory the Verilog HDL RTL of the compiled module (the result will be saved in the directory `HDLRubyWorkspace`):
+* Generate and save VHDL output to the HDLRubyWorkspace directory:

 ```ruby
 hdr_vhdl